mosparo/python-api-client/README.md

 #### `is_submittable()`: bool

-Returns True, if the form is submittable.
+Returns `True` if the form is submittable.
 This means that the verification was successful and the form data are valid.

 #### `is_valid()`: bool

-Returns True, if mosparo determined the form as valid.
-The difference to `is_submittable()` is, that this is the original result from mosparo while `is_submittable()` also checks if the verification was done correctly.
+Returns `True` if mosparo determined the form as valid.
+The difference to `is_submittable()` is, that this is the original result from mosparo, while `is_submittable()` also checks if the verification was done correctly.

 #### `get_verified_fields()`: list (see Constants)